 Any undergraduate course in which fewer than 10 students are enrolled at the beginning of a semester may be cancelled.

-Regularly scheduled courses offered for one or two units may be available for registration through the seventh week of the semester (mid-term) with faculty approval.
-There is a two- unit limit for courses added at this time.
-The Registrar will announce the exact dates for the deadline.
+Regularly scheduled courses offered for 1 or 2 units may be available for registration through the seventh week of the semester (mid-term) with faculty approval.
+There is a 2-unit limit for courses added at this time.
+The registrar will announce the exact dates for the deadline.

 Adding, Dropping, and Withdrawing from Classes